-In the EU the term Technical File is used to describe the file is compiled for Class I, Class IIa and Class IIb products.
-Class III products have a different technical file called: Design Dossier.
-In the technical file, the EU requires documentation organized in a more detailed, structured, and specific way than required by FDA.
+In the EU, the term Technical File is used to describe the file is compiled for Class I, Class IIa and Class IIb products.
+Class III products have a different technical file called the Design Dossier.
+In the technical file, the EU requires documentation organised in a more detailed, structured, and specific way than required by FDA.
 In Annex I, the MDD sets forth essential requirements that establish minimum safety considerations.

-US Manufacturers of Medical devices face greater challenges in the quality system requirements for sterile devices then for non-sterile devices.
+US Manufacturers of Medical devices face greater challenges in the quality system requirements for sterile devices than for non-sterile devices.

-Certification Experts can assist you in each step to fulfill all needs with regards to EU and US market access approval.
+We can assist you with each step to fulfil all needs with regards to EU and US market access approval.
 We are highly experienced in helping companies obtain a variety of different certifications for medical devices, please do not hesitate to contact our Medical Team.